gerph/objasm2gas/README.md

 By default (without `--strict`), for those directives that have no equivalent GNU format, `objasm2gas` will try best to convert and generate warning information on the specific line.
 Therefore, a 'warning' does **NOT** necessarily mean no issue, please check the conversion result to ensure it works as expected.

 Note that `objasm2gas` *assumes that the input file is in the **correct** syntax*, otherwise, the conversion result is **UNEXPECTED**

+Use of `.` or `{PC}` may be unreliable in some circumstances.
+Try to simplify your expressions if possible.

 ## TODO